 Word Girls

-(which is what I sometimes call myself), there can be no better guest than another writer.
+For a writer (which is what I sometimes call myself), there can be no better guest than another writer.
 Nicola came solo from Cape Cod for a retreat to work on her novel-in-progress.
 When she arrived in Lincoln, H and I were in Kentucky, where I had a week-long gig as guest author in the Spalding University BFA program.
 I taught two four-hour classes to advanced writing students, gave a morning presentation to fifty high school girls from local Catholic institutions, and had an hour-long radio interview.
 It was a full teaching schedule, but H and I managed to sneak in an afternoon trip to the Maker’s Mark distillery, thanks to my friend and former student Sylvia.
 If you haven’t tried bourbon flavored coffee, I suggest you order a bag pronto.

 When she emerged from the treehouse, we had some good conversations.
 We found lots of common ground.
 We both teach creative writing; we're both working on books; we each enjoy a balance of company and solitude; and we each have two sons with whom we're madly in love.
 And we both exercised restraint about pinning each other down with a detailed summary of our writing projects.